Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - backup install
 - clear php caches
 - launch simple tasks, that can be any job of any module
+- allow (or not) reviewer to delete any resources

 Checks and fixes that are doable: